 Learn more about Geoff

 Geoff founded ClearCare after personal experience as a family caregiver.
 He realized that there had to be a better way to give transparency to family members leading to ClearCare’s early point-of-care innovations and a cycle of ongoing innovation in partnership with ClearCare’s customers.
 Geoff has over fifteen years of experience in software development and is an alumnus of companies such as Motorola, Andersen Consulting, and Merrill Lynch.
-Prior to launching ClearCare, Geoff successfully sold his last venture to a Google/Facebook company.
 Geoff received his B.A. from Northwestern and M.B.A. from Kellogg.
 Geoff grew up in Texas but moved to the Bay Area and was fortunate to be eventually followed by all of his immediate family.
-He is happily married to Andrea and has an enthusiastic labradoodle named Charley, a feisty toddler, Kate, and a new baby boy, Henry.
+He and his wife Andrea have two wonderful children, Kate and Henry, and an enthusiastic labradoodle named Charley.

 Learn more about David

-David leads enterprise accounts at ClearCare.
+David is CFO at ClearCare, where he leads finance, strategy and product management.
 He brings extensive experience helping companies grow through strategies driven by winning customer value propositions.
-Most recently David led Strategic Programs at Vantiv, the Nation’s third largest electronic payments processor.
+During his time at ClearCare, David has also been responsible for Business Development and managing Enterprise Accounts.
+Prior to ClearCare David led Strategic Programs at Vantiv, one of the Nation’s largest electronic payments processors.
 During his tenure, David helped Vantiv grow sales, deliver new products, enter new market segments and evolve their technology platform, enabling Vantiv to double in size and successfully IPO on the NYSE.
 Prior to Vantiv, David was a manager at Marakon Associates, a leading management consulting firm.
 At Marakon, David delivered strategy engagements with leading financial services, healthcare, industrial, and consumer products companies.
 His additional experience includes private equity and investment banking.